 We’ve all seen them—those silent couples sitting across from each other at dinner or waiting for a bus in an endless quiet, seemingly unable to think of one more thing to say to each other.
 And though it’s easy to judge them and assume that they’ve just stopped making an effort or let the spark die out, the truth is it can be really difficult to keep the conversation alive, especially if you’re in a long-term relationship.
-While in those first months (or years) it feels like the conversation never stops, after 5, 8, or 10 years, it’s completely normal to find yourself running aground from time to time.
+While in those first months (or years) it feels like the conversation never stops, after five, eight, or 10 years, it’s completely normal to find yourself running aground from time to time.
 So you shouldn't feel like it reflects badly on your relationship, it just means it’s time to try and reignite that conversational spark.

 The good news is that it’s actually really easy to do.
-The hardest part is admitting that you’ve fallen into a bit of a rut and deciding you want to break out of it—once you do that, a few simple tweaks will have you on your way.
+The hardest part is admitting you’ve fallen into a bit of a rut and deciding you want to break out of it—once you do that, a few simple tweaks will have you on your way.
 So here’s what you want to keep in mind, because you can keep the conversation going, no matter how long you’ve been together.

 Add a New Element